-You will need both resource consent and building consent to relocate a house.
+You will need resource consent and building consent to relocate a house to land zoned residential.

 The house’s external appearance and structure must be reinstated to a reasonable standard, and the new location will need to comply with the District Plan.

 What you’ll need to apply for resource consent

 - Site plan at 1:100 scale showing the house location.

 - Elevation plans showing the house and floor plan.

 - Photos of the house to be relocated.

 - A building report detailing how structurally sound the building is and what upgrade work is needed.

 - Details of any trees that will need to be moved to get the house off its existing site.